-That is exactly why remarketing exists.
-This is a marketing strategy where you target the users who have visited your page before and interacted with it.
-This is a great way to remind people about your shop and reach high-quality potential customers.
+That is exactly why remarketing exists in the first place.
+Also referred to as “retargeting”, it s a marketing strategy where you target the users who have visited your page before and interacted with it.
+Remarketing is a great way to remind people about your shop and reach high-quality potential customers.

 7. Create Gift Guides

 Don’t underestimate the power of gift guides.
 They are really quite useful for those who need inspiration for gift ideas.
-Also, the guides are separated into sections, so users can easily find great gift ideas whenever they need them.
+Also, it’s a good idea to separate your gift guide into sections, so users can easily find great present ideas whenever they need them.

 Etsy provides a nice guide that comes in handy for customers who want to create a customized present.
 Check the screenshot above and see how Etsy created a Christmasy feeling with the title “We consulted some elves…”.

 In their guide, they offer personalized family Christmas sweaters, portrait mugs, name necklaces and many different gift ideas.